AP Interview: Indians owner says name won't change in 2021 - WHIZ News

 “It’s going to take some time for everybody to embrace but I think when they do, we’ll all be better off for it.”

-AP Sports Writer Howard Fendrich and Associated Press Writer Cheyanne Mumphrey contributed to this report.
+AP Sports Writers Howard Fendrich and Kristie Rieken and Associated Press Writer Cheyanne Mumphrey contributed to this report.

 More AP MLB: https://apnews.com/MLB and https://twitter.com/AP_Sports